 6. Decoration

-All you have left to do is decorate them if you wish or start over.
+All that’s left is to decorate them if you wish or to start over.

-My next pair will be in fleece now that I have validated the size to make.
+My next pair will be in fleece now that I have confirmed the size to make.

 And you, in which material will you make yours?